Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

 #### New and changed features

 - OS Upgrade and System Recovery
-  - OS upgrade with A/B Partition has been developed to prevent unexpected FOTA failure.
+  - OS upgrade with A/B partition has been developed to prevent unexpected FOTA failure.
   - OS upgrade fatal error detection and recovery have been developed.